derek-dchu/awesome-note/java_language_specification.md

 }

 // 3
-// cannot assign a value to final variable x class A {
+// error: cannot assign a value to final variable x class A {
 	final int x;
 	A(int x) { init(x); }
 	void init(int x) { this.x = x; }
 }
 ```
 Only 1 & 2 can be used.
-A final variable that is not initialized at the time of declaration which can be initialize only in constructor.
+A final variable that is not initialized at the time of declaration, can be initialize only in constructor.

 * final object still can change value. (e.g. Array)
 * final method cannot be overridden.